Chemex vs French Press: Which One Can Make the Perfect Brew?

 - Stir the mixture to get all the grounds soaked.

 - Put the lid in place and start timing the brewing cycle.
 You can make a less bitter coffee if you use boiled water with less temperature.
 It helps in lessening your brew time between 2 and 3 minutes.
 Likewise, you can make a balanced coffee by enabling the coffee extraction for at least 3 or 4 minutes.
 If you brew it for more than 5 minutes, the coffee will taste awful and bitter.

 - Slowly push the plunger to the bottom to stop the coffee extraction.

 - Once the plunger reaches the bottom, gradually pour the French press coffee gently to a carafe or your mug.

 Chemex vs French Press

-To get a better picture of this Chemex vs. French Press review, we’ve summarized the essential points to consider when using these brewing devices to make a delicious coffee.
-The points are:
+To get a better picture of this Chemex vs. French Press review, we’ve summarized the essential points to consider when using these brewing devices to make delicious coffee.

 Chemex is usually made of glass and resembles an hourglass with a wooden collar wrapped around its neck for easy handling.
 The French Press resembles the look of a pitcher.
 The cylindrical carafe includes a plunger where the metal mesh filters are attached.

 The grind size can directly affect the coffee bean’s extraction.
-To make a French Press coffee, the recommended grind size is a coarse grind.
+The recommended grind size is a coarse grind to make a French Press coffee.
 This type of grind slows down the extraction rate.
 Likewise, it helps in preventing over-extraction, which makes the coffee taste awful and bitter.